GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 ## Run

-The enforcer rule is bound to verify lifecycle:
+Linkage Checker Enforcer Rule is bound to `verify` lifecycle.
+Run the enforcer rule by `mvn`
+command:

 ```
 $ mvn verify